| Ways to invest So you have your money and are ready to invest. You've determined how much

 determined your goals.
 Now it's time for you to find out what investment is for

+you and your goals.
 One type of investment that you are probably familiar with is the boring old bank

 account.
 Here you can get about 2.5% a year ($2.50 for every $100) for the money